The Proof of the Pudding

 The youngest member of the gang is Alice, or Baby Alice as she is known, even though she is now 2 years old.
 Alice is progressing well and on 25th Feb 17 she qualified CD Ex, with 97 points from 100.
-She has now obtained her Certificate of Merit in the Utility Dog stake in Working Trials, with an outstanding 195.5/200 point and followed this up 4 weeks later at the opposite end of the country with 194.5 from 200 to earn her Utility Dog Excellent UD Ex title.
+She obtained her Certificate of Merit in the Utility Dog stake in Working Trials, with an outstanding 195.5/200 point and followed this up 4 weeks later at the opposite end of the country with 194.5 from 200 to earn her Utility Dog Excellent UD Ex title.
 She recently topped this achievement winning the ASPADS WD Championship Stake with 196.5/200 and earning her WD Ex title.

 In February 17 Alice passed her Level 1 award with the UK Tracking Dog Association and rapidly qualified at Level 2 UKTDA on the 23rd February 17.
 (A busy couple of weeks, I'm sure you'll agree.)